-Leverage ratio

-A Basel III regulatory measure, the ratio divides Tier 1 capital by the sum of total assets plus specified off-balance sheet items.
+Leverage ratio A Basel III regulatory measure, the ratio divides Tier 1 capital by the sum of total assets plus specified off-balance sheet items.
 The leverage ratio is a non-risk based measure.

-Liquidity Coverage Ratio (LCR)

-The Liquidity Coverage Ratio (LCR) metric designed to ensure banks hold a sufficient reserve of high-quality liquidity assets (HQLA) to allow them to service a second of estimate the sufficient reserves to a second period of significant liquidity stress lasting 30 calendar days.
+Liquidity Coverage Ratio (LCR) The Liquidity Coverage Ratio is a Basel III metric designed to ensure banks hold a sufficient reserve of high-quality liquidity assets (HQLA) to allow them to service a period of significant liquidity stress lasting 30 calendar days.